 \section{Abstract}

-Semantic top-$K$ selection with cross-encoder rerankers underpins of on-device AI services, such as retrieval-augmented generation, agent memory, and personalized recommendation.
+Semantic top-$K$ selection with cross-encoder rerankers underpins on-device AI services, such as retrieval-augmented generation, agent memory, and personalized recommendation.
 However, its latency and memory demands dominate end-to-end budgets on edge hardware.
 Revisiting the objective of top-$K$ selection, we reveal that only \emph{relative rankings} matter, not exact per-candidate scores.
-We further observe \emph{sequence-level sparsity}: relative rankings stabilize early in intermediate layers, allowing pruning opportunities prior to completing full inference.
+We further observe \emph{sequence-level sparsity}: relative rankings progressively stabilize in intermediate layers, enabling early pruning prior to completing full inference.

 Building on this insight, we propose \emph{monolithic forwarding} and develop a training-free inference system, {\sys}.
 By maintaining a global view of all candidates, it reduces latency through progressive cluster pruning.
-It also bounds peak memory usage by strategically overlapping I/O with computation via dual-layer sliding window and chunked execution.
-We evaluate {\sys} against state-of-the-art baselines on rerankers from 0.6\,B to 8\,B parameters across Apple M2 and RTX 5070. {\sys} consistently reduces latency by up to 89.0\% and peak memory by up to 94.9\% in microbenchmarks, without any loss in precision.
+It also bounds peak memory usage by strategically overlapping I/O with computation via overlapped layer streaming and chunked execution.
+We evaluate {\sys} against state-of-the-art baselines on rerankers from 0.6\,B to 8\,B parameters across Apple M2 and RTX 5070. {\sys} consistently reduces latency by up to 89.2\% and peak memory by up to 91.3\% in microbenchmarks, without compromising precision.
 Across three real-world on-device AI applications, {\sys} lowers latency by 11.6\%--51.0\% and peak memory by 18.6\%--77.8\%, demonstrating substantial improvements in efficiency and deployability.